BlogDraw/BlogDraw/README.md

 <img width="25%" src="https://blogdraw.com/images/BlogDrawLogoWoT1024.png" /><img width="50%" src="https://blogdraw.com/images/BlogDrawLogoBoT1024.png" />

 # BlogDraw

 BlogDraw - the ultra-lightweight, super-simple, easy-to-use, fully-featured blogging platform.

-## What is BlogDraw?
+## What BlogDraw is

 BlogDraw is an ultra-lightweight, super-simple, easy-to-use, fully-featured blogging platform.
-It was designed by TuxSoft Limited in the winter of 2017/18 to give you a new blogging platform - one which is better suited to your needs than anything else on the market at the moment.
+It was initially designed by the team at TuxSoft Limited during late 2017 to give you a new blogging platform - one which is better suited to your needs than anything else on the market at the moment.

 ## BlogDraw Advantages

 <table>
   <tr>
     <td>